 Yes.
 Members traveling on a Southwest Airlines Vacations Package will accrue points based upon their individual travel.
 Once the Vacation package roundtrip travel has been completed, it may take up to 30 days for the points to post to your Rapid Rewards account.

-If a ticket is purchased with outbound and return segments using the same fare type (e.g., Wanna Get Away for both), the number of points earned for both segments will be calculated using the advertised fares and corresponding earn rate for that fare type.
-For example, if both the outbound and return flights are purchased as a Wanna Get Away Fare, the points earned on the base fare of each one-way segment and the total excise tax will be calculated individually at a rate of six points per dollar, then rounded at each component level.
+If a ticket is purchased with outbound and return segments using the same fare type (e.g., Wanna Get Away for both), the number of points earned for both segments will be calculated using the base fares and corresponding earn rate for that fare type.
+For example, if both the outbound and return flights are purchased as a Wanna Get Away Fare, the points earned on the base fare of each one-way segment will be calculated individually at a rate of six points per dollar.
 The resulting totals are then added together to arrive at Rapid Rewards Point accrual.

-NOTE: If a ticket is purchased that combines different fare types (e.g., Business Select for the outbound segment and Wanna Get Away for the return segment), the number of points earned will be calculated by multiplying the base fare for each segment by the corresponding number of points per dollar for each fare product and adding the excise tax for all segments multiplied by the highest number of points per dollar in the ticket (in this case, x12 for Business Select).
+NOTE: If a ticket is purchased that combines different fare types (e.g., Business Select for the outbound segment and Wanna Get Away for the return segment), the number of points earned will be calculated by multiplying the base fare for each segment by the corresponding number of points per dollar for each fare product.

 Tier Qualifying Points are earned from revenue flights or through the Southwest Airlines Rapid Rewards Premier Card from Chase.
 Points earned via Rapid Rewards Partners-with the exception of the Rapid Rewards Premier Card from Chase-purchased points, Bonus Points, or points earned via a promotion are not Tier Qualifying Points and do not count toward tier qualification.